-Personal Loans Calculator
+Personal Loan Eligibility Calculator

 When you need quick cash for a major expense, a personal loan might be the way to go.
 But before you borrow any money, it’s important to know how much you can afford to take out.

-By using a personal loan calculator, you can determine how much money you can afford to take out and how much interest you’ll have to pay over the course of your repayment term.
+By using a personal loan eligibility calculator, you can determine how much money you can afford to take out and how much interest you’ll have to pay over the course of your repayment term.

-Why Use a Personal Loan Calculator
+Why Use a Personal Loan Eligibility Calculator

 One of the biggest mistakes borrowers make is taking out more money than they need or can even afford.

 While it can be tempting to take out as much as your lender will let you, this can lead to you not being able to make your payments on time.
 Although personal loans are typically unsecured, so you won’t have to sacrifice any major assets, this can still be devastating to your credit score.

 By using a calculator before borrowing any money, you can be sure that you’re able to pay back what you borrowed on time and in its entirety.

 What Information Do You Need to use a Personal Loan Calculator?